Tuggeranong railway station: Remnants

-The siding, points, and loading ramp still exist near the former site of the station.
+The railway line, siding, points, and loading ramp still exist near the former site of the station.
 There is nothing left of the platform, station buildings, or other structures.
 Land on either side of the railway line, which was part of the original railway corridor, has been enclosed by fencing.
 That includes the land south of the line, which was formerly enclosed as stock pens for the loading ramp.
-The NSW-ACT border is therefore at the locked gate across the road, south of the railway line, not at the closest fence line to the railway tracks.
+The NSW-ACT border is therefore at the locked gate across Old Tuggeranong Road, south of the railway line, not at the closest fence line to the railway tracks.

 The area around the former station's site is part of a number of walking trails.
 Old Tuggeranong Road is closed to general public vehicular traffic.